DensityCo/conduit/README.md

 This function returns a `router` instance with the following API:

 ### `router.addRoute(path, action)`

-Pass a rails-style path and a redux action into this function to register a new route.
+Pass a rails-style path and a Redux action into this function to register a new route.
 Paths should not have leading or trailing slashes.
 Any page navigation that matches the provided path will dispatch the provided action.
 Route parameters will be passed in as arguments to the action, in the order they appear in the path.

 ### `router.navigate(path, params)`